openprocurement/openprocurement.auctions.dgf/docs/source/standard/auction.rst

     string, required

     Identification number of the auction (also referred to as `lot`) in the XLS of Deposit Guarantee Fund.

+:procurementMethodType:
+    string, required

+    Auction announcement.

+    * 'dgfOtherAssets' - sale of the insolvent bank property
+    * 'dgfFinancialAssets' - sale of the creditor claim right

 :procuringEntity: